How to get a Resale Certificate in Idaho

 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the State Tax Commission.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Idaho State Tax Commission.

-Before a business starts selling products or providing taxable services, they must first get an Idaho Sales Tax Permit from the Idaho State Tax Commission.
-The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
+Before a business starts selling products or providing taxable services, it must first get an Idaho Seller’s Permit from the Idaho State Tax Commission.
+The Seller’s Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

 The Idaho State Tax Commission created the Sales Tax Resale or Exemption Certificate (Form ST-101) to document tax-free transactions.